icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 XTerm232 1.0.1 :: 2003-10-30
 XTerm232 1.0.0 :: 2003-10-14

-Content of the above Alpha and Beta versions has been removed in order to compact this file such it fits the SourceForge limitation of 64 KB for the online release notes.
+Content of the above historical versions has been removed in order to compact this file such it fits the SourceForge limitation of 64 KB for the online release notes.

 ====================================================================================================